-The Sensei is a great-flying trainer that flies smoothly and predictably.
-The Sensei does possesses some self-recovery characteristics of a primary R/C trainer.
-However, if you have never flown an R/C plane before, we recommend you get some help from an experienced R/C pilot for your first few flights.
+The Fw-190 is a great-flying model that flies smoothly and predictably.
+The Fw-190 does not, however, possess the self-recovery characteristics of a primary R/C trainer and should be flown only by experienced R/C pilots.

-CAUTION (THIS APPLIES TO ALL R/C AIRPLANES): If, while flying, you notice an alarming or unusual sound such as a low-pitched "buzz," this may indicate control surface flutter.
+CAUTION (THIS APPLIES TO ALL R/C AIRPLANES): If, while flying, you notice an alarming or unusual sound such as a lowpitched "buzz," this may indicate control surface flutter.
 Flutter occurs when a control surface (such as an aileron or elevator) or a flying surface (such as a wing or stab) rapidly vibrates up and down (thus causing the noise).
 In extreme cases, if not detected immediately, flutter can actually cause the control surface to detach or the flying surface to fail, thus causing loss of control followed by an impending crash.
 The best thing to do when flutter is detected is to slow the model immediately by reducing power, then land as soon as safely possible.
 Identify which surface fluttered (so the problem may be resolved) by checking all the servo grommets for deterioration or signs of vibration.
 Make certain all pushrod linkages are secure and free of play.
 If it fluttered once, under similar circumstances it will probably flutter again unless the problem is fixed.
 Some things which can cause flutter are; Excessive hinge gap; Not mounting control horns solidly; Poor fit of clevis pin in horn; Side-play of wire pushrods caused by large bends; Excessive free play in servo gears; Insecure servo mounting; and one of the most prevalent causes of flutter; Flying an over-powered model at excessive speeds.